Opinion | What Biden should have said about Ukraine in his State of the Union address

-My fellow Americans, as we gather in this chamber, war is raging in Europe — and brave Ukrainians are risking their lives to defend their country.
+My fellow Americans, as we gather in this chamber, war is raging in the heart of Europe — and brave Ukrainians are risking their lives to defend their country.
 So, tonight, I want to speak with you about what is at stake in this struggle.
 We have just witnessed the worst act of unprovoked aggression in Europe since World War II.
-This is a threat not just to Ukraine, but it is also a threat to the peace and security of the entire free world.
+This is a threat not just to Ukraine but to the peace and security of the entire free world.
 If Vladimir Putin is allowed to conquer his neighbor, then tyrants from Asia to the Middle East will be emboldened to do the same.
 If a nation that gave up its nuclear weapons based in part on U.S. security guarantees is subjugated, then the United States’ credibility will lie in tatters — and more nations will seek the world’s most dangerous weapons.
 And if Putin is allowed to swallow up Ukraine’s young democracy, make no mistake — he will not stop in Kyiv.

 American troops will not fight this war.
 Brave Ukrainians are ready and willing to fight and die for their country.
 All they ask for is our support — and they will have it.
 During the Cold War, the United States stood with freedom fighters across the world who defended their countries against an expansionist empire.
 We will do the same for the freedom fighters in Ukraine today.
 We will provide the arms and intelligence they need to fight.
 We will provide the humanitarian aid they need to alleviate suffering.
 And we will rally the free world to support them as they defend their land from an unjust aggressor.